ranabadr/Portfolio-Webpage/README.md

    * About
    * Work
    * Contact
-- The Work sectin is a Portfolio desplayed with a carousel.
+- The Work section is a Portfolio displayed with a carousel.

 ## Features